 Yamaha’s Arius range offers a Graded Hammer System (GHS).
 This adds realism to the play-feel and dynamic capability to the instrument, providing a real contrast between loud and soft play.

-The YDP-163 comes in at $1499 on Amazon and is part of Yamaha’s Arius entry-level upright digital range and is a lovely instrument to play.
+The YDP-164 comes in approximately $1499 on Amazon and is part of Yamaha’s Arius entry-level upright digital range and is a lovely instrument to play.
 I find the pro-level Clavinova range quite heavy under the fingers, with a keyboard build that I’m never particularly enamored with.

 The Roland FP30 is a stage-piano as opposed to a digital upright, but being a Roland, the sound and play-feel are amazing at a fantastic price.
 A really portable unit, this instrument would fit snugly into any bedroom or living room if you buy the additional stand unit and foot pedal board (KPD-70).
 The stand isn’t going to win any beauty pageants, but it’s certainly a great, functional addition to an excellent keyboard.